nwg/racket-wiki/SoC-Ideas-2012.md

 If you are a potential mentor and community member, please feel free to add your own project ideas here.
 Project ideas should be substantial enough to take about 12 weeks, but self-contained enough not to take longer.
 If you are interested in mentoring a project, please list yourself under the potential mentors of that idea.
 When you add an idea, please follow the template shown below.

+To see what other project ideas are like, see the [GNOME Summer of Code](http://live.gnome.org/SummerOfCode2012/Ideas) ideas or for [Haskell](http://hackage.haskell.org/trac/summer-of-code/report/1).

 ## Project ideas ##

 Follow the template below: